-Three investors from our private placements (the Private Placements) are contractually obligated to fund \$30.0 million on or before November 15, 2023.
-Besides the Private Placements, we do not have any committed external source of funds or other support for our development efforts.
+Two investors from our private placements (the Private Placements) were contractually obligated to fund \$30.0 million on or before November 15, 2023, of which we have received \$6.0 million to date.
+In November 2023 we agreed to extend the funding deadline for \$2.0 million of the remaining aggregate investment amounts to March 31, 2024.
+The investor who was obligated to fund \$22.0 million of the remaining committed investment amounts has not made such payments and has indicated that he does not intend to comply with his investment commitments under the Purchase Agreements.
+We are currently evaluating our potential remedies with respect to this investor's non-compliance with his contractual obligations to us.
+Besides the Private Placements and Newsoara's obligation to provide clinical trial funding under our collaboration agreement with Newsoara, we do not have any committed external source of funds or other support for our development efforts.
 Until we can generate sufficient product revenue to finance our cash requirements, which we may never do, we expect to finance our future cash needs through a combination of public or private equity offerings and debt financings, or other capital sources such as potential collaborations, strategic alliances, licensing arrangements and other arrangements.
-Based on our research and development plans, we expect that the net proceeds from our IPO and our recent Private Placements, together with our existing cash balance, will enable us to fund our planned operating expenses and capital expenditure requirements for at least the next 12 months.
+Based on our research and development plans, we expect that our existing cash balance will enable us to fund our planned operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
-In addition, because the design and outcome of our anticipated and any future clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development of Olvi-Vec or any other product candidate.
-Accordingly, we will be required to obtain further funding to achieve our business objectives.
-Additionally, although we recently signed securities purchase agreements in connection with our Private Placements, we may not receive some or all of the committed proceeds, which would exhaust our available capital resources sooner than expected.
-Accordingly, we will be required to obtain further funding to achieve our business objectives.
+In addition, because the design and outcome of our anticipated and any future clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of Olvi-Vec or any future product candidates.
+Our existing cash balance may not be sufficient to complete development of Olvi-Vec or any other product candidate.
+Additionally, although we have commitments from investors to fund the remaining aggregate investment amounts in connection with our Private Placements, we may not receive some or all of the committed proceeds, due to ongoing liquidity constraints or other factors.
+The failure to receive all or some of the committed proceeds would exhaust our available capital resources sooner than expected and will require us to obtain further funding to achieve our business objectives.